Valkea/OC_P10/README.md

 #### then read the API documentation

-The API documentation introduce the available endpoints with many examples and the expected HTTP status code.
+the API documentation introduce the available endpoints with many examples and the expected HTTP status code.
 *https://documenter.getpostman.com/view/13202435/TWDWJcvC*

 #### and test using the Postman of directly by browsing the API.

-The easiest way to test the endpoints once the local server is running is by using them in Postman.
+the easiest way to test the endpoints once the local server is running is by using them in Postman.

 However, you can also browse the API directly in your browser as long as you provide a valid JWT token in the header (except for signup & login).
-This can be done in many ways, such as using the 'ModHeader' browser plugin (wildly available).
-In this case, once installed, create an "Authorization" key and set the value as "JWT token" (where token is the access token returned when loggin-in).
-Then the API can be visited just like a simple website (as long as the token is valid and the user has right to use the endpoint).
+- This can be done in many ways, such as using the 'ModHeader' browser plugin (widely available).
+- In this case, once installed, create an "Authorization" key and set the value as "JWT token" (where token is the access token returned when logging-in).
+- Then the API can be visited just like a simple website (as long as the token is valid and the user has right to use the endpoint).

 ### as an admin of the API